 During my career I have worked on a number of temporary exhibitions and permanent galleries as well as government policy documents on repatriation, human remains and museums, in the UK, the Netherlands and Austria.
 Between 2016-2020, I was Vice President of the Native American Art Studies Association.
 I am currently Honorary Professor of the School of Political and Social Sciences, University of Edinburgh and a Research Fellows at the National Museums Scotland, linked to the publication of research coming out of Baggage and Belonging.

-Lidchi’s interests include working questions of colonial collecting and the history of collections; practices of representation, collecting and display; visual culture; questions of craft and craft practice and Native North American art and material culture.
-Her book chapter on ‘The Poetics and Politics of Representing Other Cultures’ has been extended and republished in Hall, S., Evans, J. & Nixon, S. (eds.)
-(2013) Representation: Cultural Representations and Signifying Practices, as has her graduate work on NGO photography in Rodogno, D. & Ferhenbach, H. (eds.)
-Humanitarian Photography: A History (2016).
+My interests include working questions of colonial collecting and the history of collections; practices of representation, collecting and display; visual culture; questions of craft and craft practice and Native North American art and material culture.
+My book chapter on ‘The Poetics and Politics of Representing Other Cultures’ is being extended and republished as a 3rd edition of Representation: Cultural Representations and Signifying Practices due to be published in 2023.
 Other publications include the co-edited Imaging the Arctic (1998), Visual Currencies (2009), and Dividing the Spoils (2020) and the monograph Surviving Desires: making and selling jewellery in the American Southwest (2015).

-While at CARMAH she worked on special journal issue arising from conference presentations organized by CARMAH at EASA in Milan.
-She also contributed to the strand of research called ‘Transforming the Ethnographic’, taking forward research on collecting practices, museums and the question of confinement and the relationship between museum anthropology and academic anthropology.
+While at CARMAH I worked on special journal issue arising from conference presentations organized by CARMAH at EASA in Milan.
+I also contributed to the strand of research called ‘Transforming the Ethnographic’, taking forward research on collecting practices, museums and the question of confinement and the relationship between museum anthropology and academic anthropology.